 Pitbulls – even Pitbulls that are certified therapy dogs – are automatically isolated based solely on their breed.

-If you do choose a Pitbull for your next pet you will have the right and the responsibility to help eliminate the unfair stereotypes about Pitbulls by ensuring your own pet is properly trained and very well behaved when in public.
+If you do choose a Pitbull for your next pet you will have the right and the responsibility to help eliminate the unfair stereotypes about Pitbulls by ensuring your own pet is properly trained and very well behaved in public.

 If you do choose to bring home a new pet there are some things you can do to help the dog become accustomed to you and to your home.